wenkokke/dep2con/README.md

 ---

-M. Collins, J. Hajic, L. Ramshaw, and C. Tillmann.
+Michael Collins, Jan Hajic, Lance Ramshaw, and Christoph Tillmann.
 [A Statistical Parser for Czech][^Collins1999].
 Proceedings of ACL-1999, pages 505-512, 1999.

 Dan Klein and Christopher D. Manning.
 2003.
 [Accurate Unlexicalized Parsing][^Klein2003].
 Proceedings of the 41st Meeting of the